AstunTechnology/datadiscoverabilityguidance/docs/source/workflow.rst

 * Click on the *Link to a feature catalog* button to link the resources

 |Associated resources panel|

-Associated resources panel showing the dropdown menuy options
+Associated resources panel showing the dropdown menu options

 |Link a feature catalog window|

 Link a feature catalog pop-up window

 If the steps above have been successful you should see your linked Feature Catalog in the *Associated resources* panel on the right-hand side.
 Remember to save the changes before closing the window using the buttons at the top of the page.

 |Linked feature catalog|

 Associated resources panel showing a linked feature catalog